fujahgabriel/LinkedIn-Profile-Generator/README.md

 - `styles/globals.css`: Global styles including Tailwind CSS and custom spinner styles.
 - `.env.local`: Environment variables including the OpenAI API key.

+## Demo

+You can view a live demo of the application [here](https://linkedin-profile-generator.netlify.app/)

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.